susam/cfrs/README.md

 encoded input code embedded in it from the address bar of the web browser in order to share it with others.
-When the recipient of the URL opens it with their web browser, the implementation reads the code embedded in the URL, expands it, and executes it.
+When the recipient of the URL opens it with their web browser, the implementation reads the code embedded in the URL, expands it and executes it.

 License
 -------

 This is free and open source software.
-You can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of it, under the terms of the MIT License.
+You can use, copy, modify, merge, publish, distribute, sublicense and/or sell copies of it, under the terms of the MIT License.
 See [LICENSE.md][L] for details.

 This software is provided "AS IS", WITHOUT WARRANTY OF ANY KIND, express or implied.
 See [LICENSE.md][L] for details.